Biological Systems Intelligence for Reproductive and Population-Scale Outcomes

 Defines a fundamental constraint: maximizing outcomes can degrade genetic variation, introducing long-term risk.

-We design computational models and data architectures that move beyond observation and into prediction and control of human biological outcomes.
+CORGData designs computational models and data architectures that move biological systems research beyond observation and into simulation, forecasting, validation, and governed decision support.

 Diagram of CORGData System Architecture showing inputs, core, execution layer, and outputs, with flow and feedback loops.